dannybauman/30-day-map-challenge-2025/maps/01-points/DAY-1-SUMMARY.md

 ### The Big Learning

 > **The real success:** Previously, it would take me WAY longer to build WORSE versions of ANY of these maps.
-Now, I built 11 in one sitting.
+Now, I built a bunch in one sitting.
 Plus a custom page to talk about it.
 And this is just the starting point.

 Most platforms delivered functional, interactive maps from a single prompt**.
 Bolt, Lovable, MagicPatterns, and Base44 all generated working implementations in ~5 minutes with zero iteration.
 That's 11 different interactive maps created in one session.
 Previously, I might not have been able to build even one of these from scratch.
 That's the real win.